 7. Get preapproved for a loan

-You should never apply to just one mortgage company or bank.
-Shop around!
-And find a lender who will preapprove you for a mortgage, even before you've looked at any homes.
+Shop around for your mortgage!
+Never apply to just one mortgage company or bank.
+And find a lender who will preapprove you for a loan, even before you've looked at any homes.
 Getting preapproved allows you to know your budget upfront.

-Don't be tempted by loans with teaser rates, Schmidt says.
+Don't be tempted by loans with teaser rates, Professor Schmidt cautions.

 8. Find a real estate professional

 When you call a real estate company to start touring homes, you are usually talking to an agent, and his or her boss is a broker.

 Real estate agents and brokers both make money on commission, meaning they want you to buy your dream house just as much as you do.

 These real estate pros can give you great advice about the homebuying process in your particular area.
 They can look at your financial situation and help steer you in the right direction.

 Find a good agent or broker by getting referrals from people you know.